The EPA's toxic carpet debacle

 Sanders also visited workers at carpet factories and heard about the health effects they suffered from working there.

 Sanders later convened a meeting at his office between the carpet industry and three environmental physicians, including Dr. William Meggs.
 They discussed what steps the industry could take to remedy the problems.
 This was done in a constructive atmosphere and they agreed to meet again six months later.
-When no meeting had been called, Dr. Meggs contacted Sanders' office and was told that since the Republicans had gained control of Congress, the carpet manufacturers were no longer interested (Meggs, 2017).
+When no meeting was called, Dr. Meggs contacted Sanders' office and was told that since the Republicans had gained control of Congress, the carpet manufacturers were no longer interested (Meggs, 2017).

 The EPA finally tests the carpet